 Dutchess is a heritage apple and one of the few apples that will grow true from seed.
 It is hardy to zone 3.
 It was once the premier apple of commercial orchards in England.
 It ripens in early September.
-Dutchess apples are medium size, with a sweet-tart taste that makes it good for fresh eating, for sauce, and for cooking.
-It is not a long keeping apple and should be stored no more than 6 weeks.
+Dutchess apples are medium size, with a sweet-tart taste that makes them good for fresh eating, for sauce, and cooking.
+It is not a long-keeping apple and should be stored for no more than 6 weeks.
 Hardy to zone 3, it bears fruit 5 years after planting.
-Dutchess is one of my favorite heritage apple trees and worth searching for.
+Dutchess is one of my favourite heritage apple trees and worth searching for.

 Sweet Sixteen has a very unique taste that is reminiscent of cherries with spice and vanilla cream.
 The fruit is medium size, crisp, and juicy.
-It is good for fresh eating and for cooking.
-Harvest in mid September.
+It is good for fresh eating and cooking.
+Harvest in mid-September.
 Sweet sixteen takes a little longer to bear fruit than other cultivars, often 5 years after planting.
 Hardy to zone 3b, and worth looking for.